Alice Springs - Aboriginal CulturePhoto Credit: APT

 On your vacation explore the main attractions in Alice Springs, Australia’s Red Centre.

-Established by the early explorers, Alice Springs began as a repeater station along the Overland Telegraph Line.
+Alice Springs: Established by the early explorers, Alice Springs began as a repeater station along the Overland Telegraph Line.
 Overflowing with history and heritage, Australia’s most famous outback town is now the central headquarters to a range of services and a thriving tourism industry.
-The traditional custodians, the Arrernte people, refer to Alice as “Mpwante” and a wander through the centre of the town will introduce you to their traditions and stories.
+The traditional caretakers of the land, the Arrernte people, refer to Alice as “Mpwante.”
+A wander through the center of the town will introduce you to their traditions and stories.

-Established in 1951, the Alice Springs School of the Air provides education to primary aged school children living on remote properties throughout the Northern Territory.
-You’ll learn how this essential service is delivered via satellite across more than one million square kilometres.
+School of the Air: Established in 1951, the Alice Springs School of the Air provides education to primary aged school children living on remote properties throughout the Northern Territory.
+You’ll learn how this essential service is delivered via satellite across more than 300,00 square miles.

-Built in 1872 to relay messages between Darwin and Adelaide, the Telegraph Station is the site of the first European settlement in Alice Springs.
-After 60 years of operation, the premises then served as a school for the local Aboriginal children.
+Alice Springs Telegraph Station: Built in 1872 to relay messages between Darwin and Adelaide, the Telegraph Station is the site of the first European settlement in Alice Springs.
+After 60 years of operation, the premises then served as a school for local Aboriginal children, not without its layered history.
 Now a historical reserve, featuring the original stone buildings and furnishings from the early 1900s, the Telegraph Station is a must to visit and learn more of the history of the Alice.

-Last stop – Anzac Hill.
-Originally dedicated to the many men and women who lost their lives during WWI, it now honours all those who have served in wars that Australia has played a role.
+Anzac Hill: Last stop – Anzac Hill.
+Originally dedicated to the many men and women who lost their lives during WWI, it now honors all those who have served in wars that Australia has played a role.